2718e/tinkering-timezonetables/readme.md

 Current todos

 - Allow user to choose ordering of columns
-- improve responsiveness on mobile by handling touch events rather than just simulated click
+- improve responsiveness on mobile by handling touch events rather than just simulated click (on more controls)
-- investigate why warning of non unique keys from selector, ref on pure functional component from datepicker.
 - Consider making a manifest file so can be installed as an app on mobiles
+- Find data for more places.